skyfloogle/red-viper/README.md

 real inspiration.
 Its amazing how far they have gone with so little to start with.

-Bob VanderClay (vandercl@umich.edu) - most of the original code is based off of his VB disassembler.
+Bob VanderClay - most of the original code is based off of his VB disassembler.

-Ben Haynor (bch132@psu.edu) - Provided me with a much better understanding of the VB Internals
+Ben Haynor - Provided me with a much better understanding of the VB Internals

 Joseph LoCicero, Dave Shadoff - I stole the jump table Ideas from there tg16 disassembler, thanks guys

-Neill Corlett (corlett@elwha.nrrc.ncsu.edu) - took many ideas (and some code) from his Starscream CPU core
+Neill Corlett - took many ideas (and some code) from his Starscream CPU core

-Kevin Banks (kbanks@ro.com) - for donating a very nice pair of Frenzle 3D viewers, and being an all around great guy
+Kevin Banks - for donating a very nice pair of Frenzle 3D viewers, and being an all around great guy

 Megan Tucker - For putting up with my tinkering all night, and resisting the